 Art History after Dartmouth

 A liberal arts education opens onto many possible career paths.
-Many of our majors and minors go onto professional schools and into the business world.
+Many of our majors and minors go on to professional schools and into the business world.
 That said, many of our majors and minors also pursue careers in Art History and related fields.
 Here you will find some ideas about what those careers might be, and some useful information about Graduate Study, which is often a prerequisite for those career paths.
-You might also want to consult the Dartmouth College Career Services website.
+You might also want to consult the Dartmouth College Center for Professional Development website.

 CAREERS IN ART HISTORY

 Here are some examples of what these might be:

 - Freelance writing

 - Visual resource materials librarian